oracle-livelabs/apex/custom-auth-apex/2-allow-end-users-create/2-allow-end-users-create.md

 This concludes this task.
 You may now **proceed to the next task.**

-## Task 2: Add button to Login page for "Create New User" page
+## Task 2: Add Button to Login Page for "Create New User" Page

 Now that we have a Create New User page to go to, we need to add a button to the Login page that directs us here.
 Follow the steps outlined below to do so.